GLOBAL MARKETS-Stocks, oil struggle to pull out of four-day slide

 Yet many analysts think the sharp drop in euro zone yields has perhaps gone too far, given that inflation is still in double digits and the ECB is set to raise rates to at least 2% next week.

-Germany's 10-year bond yield DE10YT=RR, seen as the benchmark borrowing cost for the bloc, was up 1 basis point on Thursday at 1.795%.
-It hit a two-month low of 1.788% on Wednesday albeit it is still roughly 200 bps higher for the year.
+Germany's 10-year bond yield DE10YT=RR, seen as the benchmark borrowing cost for the bloc, circled around 1.795% for most of the morning having hit a two-month low of 1.788% on Wednesday.

+That though is still roughly 200 bps higher for the year and reflects the surge in price rises the region and the wider economy has witnessed this year.

 "We are still at a very high level of inflation in the euro zone," said Camille de Courcel, head of European rates strategy at BNP Paribas Markets.